 Halloween is always a busy time for South Bay Security as security needs step up for the holiday season.
-But this Halloween we expect a few more challenges with #Clownsightings reported throughout the Country including the South Bay.
-We will be very vigilant for our customers and also aware that sometimes a clown costume can be innocent or it can also be a distraction tactic designed to get security looking in one direction while trouble happens somewhere else.
+But last Halloween we had a few more challenges with #Clownsightings reported throughout the Country, including in the South Bay.
+So let’s be vigilant and recognize that sometimes a clown costume can be innocent or it can also be used to distract security to look in the wrong direction while vandalizing or theft occur somewhere else.
 Here are some tips for your staff and your property to keep your business and employees safer this #Halloween.

 Tip 1: If someone shows up in a costume, it is okay to ask them to remove their mask so you can see who they are.
 That typically intimidates anyone who is not an innocent trick or treat visitor.
 It also shows you are watching and can identify them.
 If they refuse, contact authorities.